 Make sure that you have all local code committed and all local databases and files backed up or synced.
 There is, unfortunately, no way to migrate the databases over to pygmy, so make sure that there is nothing you will be sad about if it is gone.

 - Remove cachalot VM:

 If you look at a

-docker-compose.yml which is shipped with a Lagoon project you will see that it grew a bit in size.
-This is because Lagoon uses containers for each service individually, which is much better for extensibility and future proof-ness.
+docker-compose.yml file, which is shipped with a Lagoon project, you will see that it grew a bit in size.
+This is because Lagoon uses containers for each service individually, which is much better for extensibility and future proofing.
 If you want to have a look, see the

 docker-compose.yml of drupal-example.